typesafehub/sbt-conductr/README.md

 The plugin has no requirements for other plugins to be enabled.

+The IP address of the ConductR host is automatically retrieved and used if:
+- ConductR is running on the same host inside a docker container.
+The ConductR address is set to `http://{docker-host-ip}:9005`.
+- ConductR is running on the same host.
+The ConductR address is set to `http://{hostname}:9005`.

-Unless the ConductR is running at `127.0.0.1:9005`, and instead supposing that it is running at `192.168.59.103:9005` then you will typically issue the following command from the sbt console:
+In other scenarios it is necessary yo set the address to the ConductR control server manually, e.g. if ConductR is running on `192.168.59.103:9005` you will issue the following command from the sbt console:

 ```
 controlServer 192.168.59.103:9005